Understanding the Formula for the Half‑Life of a First‑Order Reaction

 [ k = \frac{0.693}{t_{½}} ]

-As an example, a drug degrades with a half‑life of 4 hours.
+To give you an idea, a drug degrades with a half‑life of 4 hours.
 The corresponding rate constant is:

 [ k = \frac{0.693}{4\ \text{h}} = 0.173\ \text{h}^{-1} ]